caleb531/multi-line-replacer/README.md

 You can suppress all output (except for errors) using the `--quiet` or `-q` flag.

+### Line Ending Handling

+The tool supports Unix (LF) and Windows (CRLF) line endings.
+If a file contains mixed line endings, all line endings in the file are normalized to use whichever line ending appeared first in the file.

 ### More Examples

 To better understand the expected rules format and what's allowed, please see